PRE-REGISTRATION IS CLOSED

 What can/can’t I bring to the event?
 Any pets you bring to the event must be leashed and with you at ALL times and are NOT permitted within the park boundaries.

 Do I have to bring my printed ticket to the event?
-You will be processed quicker to pick up your runner pack if you have a printed ticket to show.
+You will be processed more quickly to pick up your runner pack if you have a printed ticket to show

 Things to Know Before Running Your First 5K

 When you first start running, it’s easy to get excited about the thought of completing a race, such as 5K.
 But you may have some questions or concerns before you get started.
 Here some things to consider before taking on your first 5K:

 1. You don’t have to run 5K (3.1 miles) before the actual race.